 AMD values a culture of innovation, collaboration, and diversity.
 They strive for execution excellence, encourage direct and humble communication, and are inclusive of diverse perspectives.
 AMD aims to push the limits of technology to address the world’s most significant challenges.

-Minimum qualifications include: - Strong programming skills in C++ and Python. - Experience with software engineering methodologies like Agile, Scrum, Kanban. - Good understanding of Linux, system architecture, and performance analysis.
+Minimum qualifications include: - Strong programming skills in C++ and Python. - Experience with software engineering methodologies like Agile, Scrum, and Kanban. - Good understanding of Linux, system architecture, and performance analysis.
 Preferred qualifications include: - Experience with GPU programming (CUDA, HIP, OpenCL). - Familiarity with AI/ML frameworks such as PyTorch and TensorFlow. - Performance analysis skills for both CPU and GPU environments.

 Good luck with your interview!